 Please note: each funding avenue has its own guidelines and specifications.
-For third party avenues are not able to provide more information other than what is stated below and cannot guarantee that it current.
-Please consult with each organisation to receive the most up to date information.
+For third party avenues, we are not able to provide more information other than what is stated below, and cannot guarantee that it up to date.
+Please consult with each organisation to receive the most current information.

 Clairey Lou Memorial Fund

 Many years ago, Claire Gosling, who lived with Autism, was taught to ski by her brother, RMA Executive Director Jamie McCulloch.
 This story inspired the origin of RMA and a fund was created to diminish financial barriers to participation.
 This fund is available to support entry to RMA programs.
 To apply for funding, please click ‘Apply Now’ to send us an emal, outlining the program(s) interest and reasons for requested support.
 Partial funding will be provided on a case by case consideration.

 KidSport Bow Valley

 KidSport Bow Valley provides grants to children aged 18 or under, from families facing financial barriers so they can participate in registered sport programs.
 To apply to KidSport funding, you will need to register for the RMA program of your choice, then submit your receipt to KidSport.
 KidSport will then review your case, and if relevant, will issue a cheque to RMA to cover the whole or partial payment of the program.
 Once this cheque has been received by RMA, we will credit your account with the amount received.